Splitting (psychology): Management

-Although BPD was thought to be untreatable in the past, many new forms of therapy have been studied, practiced, and have been shown to help in the management and treatment of this disorder.

 Dialectical behavior therapy (DBT) is the most known treatment for those with BPD who did not thrive in cognitive behavioral therapy (CBT).
 This type of therapy proposes that those with BPD can more effectively manage their interactions with others by acquiring skills that better help them deal with stress, regulate emotions, and have quality relationships.
 This therapy includes one weekly hour of individual therapy, a two-hour group training session, communication outside of sessions, and a consultation team created for the therapist.

 Mentalization-based treatment (MBT) is a therapy that proposes that symptoms in individuals with BPD form when the patient stops mentalizing, meaning they stop rationally thinking about the emotions in their own minds and others' minds.
 This leads individuals to disconnect from reality and operate from the certainty they feel about others' motives.
 MBT strengthens an individual's capability to operate under attachment stress.
 Therapists encourage patients to dig into their emotional and unrealistic thoughts and actions in a more grounded and open mindset and thought process.
 MBT encourages individuals to think in a hyperactive state of mind within themselves instead of the internalized insights that they create of the world.
-This therapy includes 50 weekly minutes of individual therapy, 75 minutes of in group therapy, and a team meeting reflecting over how team members are doing with their mentalization.

 Transference focused psychotherapy is a therapy that focuses on the interpersonal dynamics of the lives of individuals and what happens during their emotional states.
 Their interpersonal dynamic is brought out during therapy and later studied to resolve what the good and bad splits may affect an individuals personal lives.
 This mechanism helps individuals reach a more balanced way of thinking about themselves and about others.
-Transference therapy involves two therapy sessions each week without the presence of group therapy.

 Schema-focused therapy is a type of cognitive therapy that focuses on structural changes that may occur in an individual's life.
 This involves two weekly therapy sessions in which the therapist administers behavioral, experimental, and cognitive practices that focus on the individual's everyday life and activities that occur within it including any past traumatic experiences that may have occurred.
 This therapy works by changing the individual's way of negative thinking and believing into a healthier more functional way of thinking.

 General psychiatric management focuses on individuals' lives outside of whatever therapy they may receive.
 It prioritizes their ability to function normally in their relationships and in their social functioning.
 By discussing an individual's symptoms and prognosis, therapists can create a plan for treatment.
-General management normally does not involve more than one weekly session and has a goal to improve functionality by putting an individual in their everyday lives with the expectation that they will work on their coping by themselves.